DevOpsBootcamp/website/source/09_networking.rst

 Controls connections between computers by establishing, managing, and terminating them.

+* Full duplex: Both parties communicate simultaneously
+* Half duplex: Clearly defined channels, only one party can talk at a time.
+* Simplex: Only one direction -- as you might guess, a duplex is just two opposing simplexes.

 Layer 6: Presentation
 ---------------------
+Formats data for the application layer (layer 7) to process or display -- it basically translates whatever comes in into something that the application layer can understand, like XML or ASCII.
+This is also the first layer where we aren't considering sending data any more, but rather organizing and formatting it -- it's where we start to consider Data structures and, well,  presentation.

 Layer 7: Application
 --------------------
+The final layer, the application layer interacts with the user.
+Your data has finally been formatted and arrived at it's destination, and the application layer directs it to whomever on your machine requested it so that it can do useful things.

 Get your hands dirty
 --------------------